 With fairly similar distribution networks, products and services offered by CIBC's major competitors (the other five largest chartered banks), price competition in more traditional bank businesses such as deposit-taking and lending, together with historically low levels of interest rates, has compressed net interest margins.
-Competition in these areas also intensified in the past year by the increased offering of incentives and free gifts tied to account openings and mortgages.
 Revenue growth has been supported by higher fee-based business, as the major banks have expanded their wealth management and wholesale operations over the past decade.

-Federal regulations have fostered increased competition by allowing subsidiaries of foreign banks and non-bank financial institutions to offer traditional banking services.
+In recent years, federal regulations have fostered increased competition by allowing subsidiaries of foreign banks and non-bank financial institutions to offer traditional banking services.
 Advances in technology have also opened up the market to new types of competitors and expanded the reach of existing non-bank competitors by allowing the delivery of limited financial services and products without the presence of a physical branch network.
+Many of the largest global investment banks also compete directly with the wholesale arms of Canadian banks.